shannonjin/Avocado-Classifier/README.md

 priced fairly for your geographic area!

 The dataset used for this project was downloaded from the Hass Avocado Board's website, and contains avocado prices from 2015-2018 from across the nation.
 Thank you to Justin Kiggins for making this dataset available on [kaggle](https://www.kaggle.com/neuromusic/avocado-prices)

+# Components

+1. Cleaning the data.
+While the Hass Avocado board's dataset contains sales info as well, we're only interested in the regions and the price of avocadoes
+2. Compute centroid of avocado prices for each region
+3. Train on the data and test on the data (split the Hass Avocado dataset, here we prefer to split 90% for training 10% for test)
+4. Build a learning curve
+5. Perform cross validation

+# To do's